 You should know that interest will still accumulate on the mortgage from day one.
 This means you’ll pay more in interest over the term of the mortgage and your monthly payments will be slightly higher than if you had started paying in month one.
 If you can afford to make mortgage payments in the first three months, then another product will be more suitable for you.

-Why choose a Delayed Start Mortgage?
+Why choose a Delayed Start mortgage?

 - Make homeownership more affordable from day one – the biggest hurdles for first-time buyers tend to be saving for a deposit and managing the upfront costs which come with buying a home.
-Our Delayed Start Mortgages could help you cope with the financial challenges of those crucial first few months.
+Our Delayed Start mortgages could help you cope with the financial challenges of those crucial first few months.

 Get started today

-Our Delayed Start Mortgages are a flexible way to ease into homeownership without needing to make immediate mortgage repayments.
+Our Delayed Start mortgages are a flexible way to ease into homeownership without needing to make immediate mortgage repayments.

 You could lose your home if you don’t keep up your mortgage repayments.
 Subject to eligibility and lending criteria.